brillout/parcel-ssr/readme.md

-> :warning: This is an experiment.

 # `@parcel-ssr`

 `@parcel-ssr` is a tiny yet powerful SSR tool based on Parcel.

-- Tiny: it's only few hundreds of LOCs.
+- Tiny: it's only few hundreds LOCs.
 - Powerful:
+  - It works with
-  - Works with any view library (React, Vue, RNW, Svelte, etc.), any server framework (Express, Koa, Hapi, etc.), any view tool (Redux, Vuex, etc.).
+    any view library (React, Vue, RNW, Svelte, etc.), any view tool (Redux, Vuex, etc.),
+    any server framework (Express, Koa, Hapi, etc.).
-  - You can choose to render where to render your pages.
+  - You can choose when and where you render your pages.
 For examle, one page can be rendered to HTML and the DOM (classic SSR), another page can be rendered to HTML only (no browser-side JavaScript for blazing fast mobile performance), and a third page can be rendered to the DOM only.
-  - You can generate a Static Website.
+  - It can generate a Static Website.

 `@parcel-ssr` is a low-level tool aimed for:
-- End-users that want full control and freedom.
+- End-users that want control and freedom.
 - High-level framework authors, such as Next.js or Nuxt.

+> :warning: This project is experimental.

 <br/>